ucb-bar/gemmini/README.md

 Software
 ------------------

-The Gemmini non-standard ISA extension is specified in the [Gemmini repository](https://github.com/ucb-bar/gemmini/blob/master/README.md).
+The Gemmini non-standard ISA extension is specified in the *RoCC ISA* section below.
 The ISA includes configuration instructions, data movement instructions (from main memory to the Gemmini scratchpad, and from the Gemmini accumulators to main memory), and matrix multiplication execution instructions.

 Since Gemmini instructions are not exposed through the GNU binutils assembler, several C macros are provided in order to construct the instruction encodings to call these instructions.